dbgjerez/workshop-golang-grpc/README.md

 * How the application starts the gRPC server.
 * The registration of the comment service.

-The line with ```reflection.Register(s)``` enables the possibility to call for know the different functions and endpoints exposes our application.
-We will see it later.
+The line with ```reflection.Register(s)``` enables the exposition of the API, so you can call to know the different functions and endpoints that expose the application.

-The last part starts the server and returns an error it isn't possible.

 # Play with the application